Hi, I’m Sasha

 Home I am looking for…

 I am looking for my forever home where I can bring much joy to a home with my infectious waggy tail.
-I absolutley LOVE people!!!
+I absolutely LOVE people!!!
 Although I can get a bit excited and jump up at first, my carers have been working on this with me so I now try keep all my paws on the floor to get my cuddles!

 Behaviour & Training

-I do have some training under my belt but my carers say I stil need to master some of the basics (like keeping all my paws on the floor, loose lead walking and recall).
-Already since being at the Sanctuary I have been making lots of progress and my training is coming along well and with continued training in my new home I know I will be the bestest behaved girl when I’m older!
+I do have some training under my belt but my carers say I still need to master some of the basics.
+Already since being at the Sanctuary I have been making lots of progress and my training is coming along well and my carer and volunteers have all said what amazing progress I have been making and I am now walking very well on the lead and keeping my paws on the floor!

 My health & Medical Information